koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 **Alex**
 : I don’t know why you think that.
 (I don't even understand enough yet to agree or disagree in detail; I currently disagree in expectation over probable answers.)

 : What, exactly, are we chiseling in order to produce an inner-aligned network?
-How do we know we can chisel agents into that shape, if we don’t understand chiseling very well?
+How do we know we can chisel agents into that shape, if we don’t understand chiseling?
 What do we think we know, and how do we think we know it? **How is an inner-aligned diamond-producing agent supposed to be structured?**
 : This is not a rhetorical question.
 I literally do not understand what the internal cognition is supposed to look like for an inner-aligned agent.
 Most of what I’ve read has been vague, on the level of “an inner-aligned agent cares about optimizing the outer objective.”

 : Charles Foster comments: